Mintbase/Grants-Program/applications/Fennel_Protocol.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**
-We heard about the Grants Program from the Web 3 Foundation Website, as well as personal recommendations from Polkadot community members.
+We heard about the Grants Program from the Web 3 Foundation Website, as well as personal recommendations from Mintbase community members.

 Thus far, we've ported our Theriak repository to the most recent version of Substrate as of writing of this application.
 Financial contribution has not yet begun for the Fennel Protocol project.